Val-d'Isère: Olympic Games, World Cup and World Championships

 The resort hosts every year a round of the FIS Alpine Ski World Cup for both men and women.
-The men's downhill, super-G and giant slalom of the 1992 Albertville Olympic Winter Games were held on the Face de Bellevarde in Val d'Isère.
+The men's downhill, super-G and giant slalom of the 1992 Albertville Olympic Winter Games were held on the Face de Bellevarde in Val d'Isère and it will be reused in 2030 in the French Alps.
 The FIS Alpine World Ski Championships 2009 were also held in Val d'Isère.

 Tour de France

 The resort was the start of Stage 9 to Briançon in the 2007 Tour de France.
 The 2019 Tour de France passed through Val d'Isère on 26 July, on their way to Tignes, descending the Col de l'Iseran.
 Due to unexpected bad weather – a hailstorm resulting in landslides on the road along the ‘Lac du Chevril' – the organisation of the Tour had to cancel the stage passed the Col de l'Iseran.
 The cyclists stopped in the village of the Val d'Isère.